livediagonal/down-pattern/README.md

 Down Pattern (AKA "across-word") provides fast crossword answer pattern matching and clue lookup.
 It uses a chunked indexing strategy to efficiently serve crossword data from Cloudflare R2 storage.

+API live at https://downpattern.livediagonal.com if you would like to cheat on crosswords or whatever

 ## Features

 - **Pattern Matching**: Find crossword answers matching a pattern (e.g., `A?PLE` finds `APPLE`)